BRIGHT THOUGHTS

 The Monologues capture a number of rare performances of star artists with compere and host, the now legendary Barry Cryer.
 Unseen for 40 years, transmitted as a mini-series titled The Green Tie on the Little Yellow Dog the name is a parody of another monologue 'The Green Eye of the Little Yellow God'.
 The parody is performed by Cilla Black.

-Mostly about a famous person in theatrical history and therefore a virtuoso acting performance.
-Most shows are theatre-based plays adapted for TV.
-A classical play which toured 65 countries is Macready! wrritten and played by Frank Barrie.
-By contrast, a risqué comedy for example is Max Miller, Here's a Funny Thing played by the late John Bardon.
+About a famous person in theatrical history and therefore a virtuoso renown acting performance.
+Most shows are theatre-based plays.
+Macready! wrritten and played by Frank Barrie, a play which toured 65 countries; a risqué comedy Max Miller, Here's a Funny Thing played by the late John Bardon; also a play based on the life of Groucho Marx, Jon Rumney as Groucho.

 Often 'niche' programmes for specialist, minority audiences, Hoarded Dreams performed at the Bracknell Jazz Festival; Crossing Bridges rare footage of esteemed guitarists renowned for experimentation; The Art Ensemble of Chicago once thought to have been lost.